Bullying is defined “Repeated negative behaviour that is intended to make others feel upset, uncomfortable or unsafe.”

-The nine main types of bullying are:
+The main types of bullying are:

 Identifying the Signs of bullying

 Students who are being bullied may show changes in their behaviour, such as becoming shy and nervous, feigning illness, taking unusual absences or clinging to adults.
 There may be evidence of changes in work patterns, lacking concentration or truanting from school.
-STUDENTS ARE ACTIVELY ENCOURAGED TO REPORT BULLYING AT NUNTHORPE.
+STUDENTS ARE ACTIVELY ENCOURAGED TO REPORT BULLYING AT NUNTHORPE ACADEMY.

-Procedures for reporting
+Procedures for reportings

 They can also tell the Inclusion Officers, who will investigate all incidents of alleged bullying.